sudhann92/network-client/Bulk-host-group/README.md

 controller_host_device_name: "xxxx,yyy,zzzz"
 controller_groups_name:
     - group_name: "<group name>"
-	  preserve_existing_hosts: false < by default this value is false if you would like to preserve the existing hosts for this group then change as "True" >
+	    preserve_existing_hosts: false <By default this value is false if you would like to preserve the existing hosts for this group then change as "True" >
       hosts: "aaaa,xxxx,yyyy,zzzz"
 ```